 - Dining table that seats 12 people

-- Double glazing, heated floors, and individually controlled heating in each bedroom
+- Double glazing and individually controlled heating in each bedroom

-- A total of three bathrooms, two ensuite and one shared bathroom with three sinks, two separated toilets, an onsen-style grantite bath and two shower areas.
+- A total of three bathrooms, two ensuite and one shared bathroom with three sinks, two separate toilets, an onsen-style grantite bath and two shower areas

 - Selection of books and board games

-- Secure dry room for skis and other outdoor equipment
+- Secure dry room for clothes and jackets

 - Momiji Lodge sleeps up to 12 guests